chriscave/cave-plots/README.md

 # Feynplots
 Feynplots is a package to visualise each interaction in a Feyn Graph.
-This is an add-on to Feyn and the QLattice.
+This is an extra to Feyn and the QLattice.
 See [here for more on starting with Feyn](https://docs.abzu.ai/docs/guides/quick_start.html) and [understanding the QLattice.](https://docs.abzu.ai/docs/guides/qlattice.html)

 ## Install
 This can be installed from [PyPi.](https://pypi.org/project/feynplots/)